Topic Banner

 The single most consequential shift post-2008 recession was the entrance of massive institutional investors—private equity firms, REITs, and Wall Street conglomerates—into the residential rental market.
 Supported by government policies designed to stabilize the banking sector, these entities acquired hundreds of thousands of foreclosed homes, transitioning them from owner-occupied properties to high-yield rental assets.
 This development fundamentally altered the landlord-tenant relationship.
 For a small-time landlord, housing is often a secondary income stream tied to community stability; for a private equity firm, housing is a commodity whose yield must be relentlessly maximized.

 This maximization strategy translates directly into aggressive rent increases and the rapid elimination of “legacy tenants”—long-term residents whose below-market rates hinder quarterly returns.
 For these corporate owners, the calculated cost of an eviction (filing fees, legal time) is often offset by the ability to raise the rent on the vacant unit by 30% or more.
-The forced move, therefore, becomes a predictable and profitable business model—a core mechanism of corporate asset management rather than
+The forced move, therefore, becomes a predictable and profitable business model—a core mechanism of corporate asset management rather than a failure of housing provision or supply.

 2. The Erosion of Tenant Protections and Regulatory Capture